RistekCSUI/citd-platform/README.md

 ## Workflow

-- Use your feature branch for developing (i.e. `server`, `contestant`, or `admin`).
+- Use your feature branch for developing (i.e. `server`, `contestant`, or `admin`) using `git checkout -b <branch>`.
+- Push only to your branch: `git push -u origin <branch>`.
+The `-u` sets the upstream to the remote branch.
+After this, only `git push` works.
 - If there's an update on master, sync with: `git checkout master`, `git pull`, `git checkout <branch>`, `git rebase master`.
-- Use descriptive commit messages (No 'commit banyak')
+- Use descriptive commit messages (No 'commit banyak').
 - Make atomic working commits (Work on a single small feature each time.
-Don't commit unfinished work unless specified as WIP)
+Don't commit unfinished work unless specified as WIP).
-- If you finished working on a branch (or want to merge your branch to master), use the 'Merge Request' feature on Gitlab
+- If you finished working on a branch (or want to merge your branch to master), use the 'Merge Request' feature on Gitlab.